ahawker/personal-site/_posts/writings/2020-02-11-snowplow-fargate-enricher.md

 I switched both of mine to `http://` URI schemes to work around the problem, e.g.

-[^self-hosted]

 ```
 "uri": "http://snowplow-hosted-assets.s3.amazonaws.com/third-party/maxmind"

 "uri": "http://snowplow-hosted-assets.s3.amazonaws.com/third-party/ua-parser"
 ```

-[^self-hosted]: {-}
-    Snowplow will eventually stop self hosting the Geolite databases so you will need to host them yourself.
+**Note:** Per their forums, Snowplow will eventually stop self hosting the Geolite databases so you will need to host them yourself.
 See the original [deprecation notice](https://discourse.snowplowanalytics.com/t/deprecation-notice-snowplow-will-stop-hosting-the-maxmind-geolite2-database-on-behalf-of-users/3468) for more details.

 ### Next